Image

 Current Projects

-To date, the number of awards from the Gulf Environmental Benefit Fund (GEBF) in the state of Louisiana stands at 14, with a total current value of over $1.27 billion.
+To date, the number of awards from the Gulf Environmental Benefit Fund (GEBF) in the state of Louisiana stands at 13, with a total current value of over $610 million.
 These projects leverage or complement other conservation investments worth nearly $165 million, creating a total impact of nearly $1.44 billion for the Louisiana coast.
 These projects were selected for funding following extensive consultation with the Louisiana Coastal Protection and Restoration Authority (CPRA), the U.S. Fish & Wildlife Service (FWS), and the National Oceanic and Atmospheric Administration (NOAA).

 The projects in Louisiana reflect the fundamental components of the state's comprehensive Coastal Master Plan and focus on actions to restore barrier islands and implement river diversions, in accordance with the terms of the BP and Transocean plea agreements.
 These investments in planning, engineering, and design and construction are critical to the implementation of the Coastal Master Plan and to the long-term sustainability of one of the most productive, unique and imperiled coastal and estuarine ecosystems in the world.